A Tale of Two Monopolies: Substitutes and Complements

-\Cref{Fig_k_Small} shows the MR surplus and deficit for different $k$ under the assumption that $\zeta_{k}$ is nondecreasing.
+\Cref{Fig_k_Small} depicts the MR surplus and deficit for different $k$ when $\zeta_{k}$ is nondecreasing.
 It is worth noting that the projection from $\zeta_{k}$ (the green curve) to the top boundary follows the direction of $\mathbf{n}_{k}$.
 For example, in panel (a), the intersection of the green curve and the 45-degree line indicates the value of $\zeta_{k}(1)$.
 Similarly, the left endpoint of the green curve indicates the value of $\zeta_{k}(x^{*})$ for some $x^{*}>0$.
 When $x<x^{*}$, there is $\zeta_{k}(x)=0$.